alchemy-fullstack-js-spring-2019/classwork/devX/devops/day3.md

 ## Agenda

 * why docker?
-  * light weight isolated and reproducible environment
+  * lightweight isolated and reproducible environment
   * popular
 * what is docker?
   * isolated environment